Opiskull/Blog/content/post/my-first-post.md

 `docker run --name static-nginx -v D:/dev/sample-app:/usr/share/nginx/html:ro -d nginx`

-With this command we create a container with the name **static-nginx**.
+With this command we create a container with the name `static-nginx`.

 With `-v D:/dev/sample-app:/usr/share/nginx/html:ro` we share the `D:/dev/sample-app` folder from the host with the container with the name `/usr/share/nginx/html` in read only mode as we only need to read from this folder

-With the **-d** switch we let it run in the background
+With the `-d` switch we let it run in the background

-And with **Nginx** we say what image name.
+And with `nginx` we say what image name.
 Normally a image name starts with a name like `opiskull/getting-started` bug NGINX is used directly.